wso2/docs-is/en/docs/guides/identity-federation/google.md

 ## Set up a Google app

-1. Go to the [Google Developer console](https://console.developers.google.com/apis/credentials), create a new project or select an existing project.
+1. Go to the [Google Developer console](https://console.developers.google.com/apis/credentials), create a new project, or select an existing project.

 2. If the **APIs & services** page isn't already open, do the following: